Are you looking for better way to explain complicated data?

 But anyone who has used Pinterest for a while begins to notice that some of these Infographics are repeated.
 Users often pick from the same sources (Visual.ly, Daily Infographic, Cool Infographic, Visualoop, Scoopit etc), and most of the popular infographic pins tend to appear on different streams over and over again.

 Mashable is the largest independent website dedicated to news, information and resources for the connected generation.
-You can see some of the coolest infographics around the web on Mashable Infographics Board.
+You can see some of the coolest infographics on the web on Mashable Infographics Board.

 This pin board from @kanter, the co-author of the Networked Nonprofit, includes infographics that summarize data and research about social media tools, platforms, and trends.